epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 Ionised states are created automatically and are named according to the ionising species name with a number appended.
 For example, with the Carbon species block, the species named "Carbon1", "Carbon2" and "Carbon3" are automatically created.
-Note that for pre-ionised species like the Carbon4 block, species would be named "Carbon41", "Carbon42".
+Here the Carbon4 block is pre-ionised, and ends with its charge state.
+If a species name ends in its charge-state, EPOCH will recognise that the "base name" is Carbon, and so the Carbon4 block will create a "Carbon5" and "Carbon6" species.
 These species will also inherit the ``dump'' parameter from their parent species.
 This behaviour can be overridden by explicitly adding a species block of the same name with a differing dumpmask.